cesarvr/blog/content/post/istio-2.md

 ## More Than Just Proxy

+At this stage we just got a simple proxy server, now we are going to build some functionalities on top of this proxy so other services implement it.

 ### Overriding Responses

 Let's write some code to override the default web server 404 page of our python web server.